An Introduction to Geometric Topology: Laminations

 \subsection{Train tracks}

 How can one construct a measured geodesic lamination, concretely?
 There are some nice combinatorial tools designed to this purpose, called train tracks.
 A \emph{train track} in a closed surface $S_g$ is a closed subset $\tau\subset S_g$ built by taking a finite set of points (called \emph{vertices} or \emph{switches}) and joining them with disjoint arcs called \emph{branches}.
-We require that every switch looks locally like Fig.~\ref{switch:fig}-(1): all branches have the same tangent line, and there is at least one branch at each side.
+We require that every switch looks locally like Figure \ref{switch:fig}-(1): all branches have the same tangent line, and there is at least one branch at each side.

 The \emph{complementary regions} of $\tau$ are the abstract closures of the connected components of $S_g\setminus \tau$.
 Each complementary region is naturally a compact surface with finitely many singular vertices in its boundary having ``zero interior angle''.
-In the definition of train track, we also require that no complementary region be a disc, an annulus, a monogon, or a bigon, as in Fig.~\ref{switch:fig}.
-An example is shown in Fig.~\ref{train_track:fig}.
+In the definition of a train track, we also require that no complementary region be a disc, an annulus, a monogon, or a bigon, as in Figure \ref{switch:fig}.
+An example is shown in Figure \ref{train_track:fig}.
 The exclusion of these complementary regions is essential to get the following.

 \begin{ex} A train track contains at most $-6\chi(S_g)$ switches and at most $-2\chi(S_g)$ regions; it contains $-6\chi(S_g)$ switches if and only if every switch is trivalent and every complementary region is a triangle.
 The sphere and the torus contain no train track. \end{ex} \begin{proof}[Hint] Make the appropriate Euler characteristic computation. \end{proof}